GjjvdBurg/paper2remarkable/README.md

 ## Docker

-You can also use our Dockerfile to avoid installing dependencies on your machine.
+You can also use the Dockerfile to avoid installing dependencies on your machine.
 You will need `git` and `docker` installed.

 First clone this repository with `git clone` and `cd` inside of it, then build